 Not every product has its own temperature requirements, so there are a few basic humidity and temperature settings that are commonly used for keeping food shipments fresh.

-Below are the three conditions that are generally needed when shipping perishable food and products.
+Below are the three conditions that are generally required when shipping perishable food and products:

 - For shipping food and other perishable items: To keep most items cold, cool temperatures of about 33º-39ºF are used.

-- For products that require warmer conditions: Some products require an insulated container to keep products at a warmer temperature, protected from extreme temperatures outdoors.
+- For products that require warmer conditions: Some products require an insulated container to keep products at a warmer temperature and protected from extreme outdoor temperatures.

 More specific guidelines for shipping refrigerated food and produce: